eric-lyons/tabby/README.md

 We then add this to Google Cloud’s Secret Manager.

-The first Python function used in all the scripts is the authentication function.
+The first Python function used in all the action_form and action_list is the authentication function.
 This function checks the header added in Looker and compares it to the secret stored in the Google Cloud’s Secret Manager.
-If they do not match we fail the authentication.
+If they do not match we fail the authentication and the action will fail to complete.
+We talk about this in a later section, but this secret is added in the Looker UI in admin --> actions.
+For this example, we called the token "header".
+When creating the Cloud Function click Security settings and reference secret.
+Then, select the correct key stored in Google Cloud Secret Manager.
+Select Exposed as Enviromental Variable.
+You should also follow this process in the action_execute function, where you need to reference the project_name, the email_address for the sender and the email address password.
+You can access these as enviromental variables with os.environ.get('NAME').

 In the other functions, we checked to make sure the authentication function worked as expected and returned a 200.